Amazon tribes meet to counter Bolsonaro environmental threats

 CARL DE SOUZA, AFP

-Wearing a labret -- the ceremonial disc worn by warriors -- over his top lip, the 89-year old chief said he would personally travel to the capital Brasilia to present the meeting's conclusions to Brazil's Congress.
+Wearing a labret -- the ceremonial disc worn by warriors -- in his lower lip, the 89-year old chief said he would personally travel to the capital Brasilia to present the meeting's conclusions to Congress.

 Raoni chief Metuktire -- seen here with a labret or ceremonial disc worn by warriors on their lower lip -- says he will ask Brazil President Jair Bolsonaro "why he speaks so badly of the indigenous peoples"